 \section{Introduction}

-Discrete groups of projective transformations arise as monodromy groups of ordinary differential equations, see \cite{iwa}, or associated to Ricatti 's foliation, see \cite{santos}, or as the monodromy groups of the so called orbifold uniformizing differential equations, see \cite{yos}.
-However outside the groups coming from complex hyperbolic geometry, a little is know about their dynamic, see \cite{CSN}.
+Discrete groups of projective transformations arise as monodromy groups of ordinary differential equations (see \cite{iwa}), associated to Ricatti 's foliations (see \cite{santos}) or as the monodromy groups of the so called orbifold uniformizing differential equations (see \cite{yos}).
+However outside the groups coming from complex hyperbolic geometry, little is known about their dynamics, see \cite{CSN}.
 Yet, as in the one dimensional case, one might expect interesting results.
-In this paper we deal with the basic problem of classifying the projective transformations.
+In this paper we deal with the basic problem of classifying the projective transformations and understand their dynamic.\\

-When we look at elements in $\PU(1,n)$, one has that they preserve a ball, then, as in the one dimensional case, this fact enables us classify the transformations in $\PU(1,n)$ by means of their fixed points and their position in the closed complex ball.
+When we look at elements in $\PU(1,n)$, one has that they preserve a ball, then, as in the one dimensional case, this fact enables us to classify the transformations in $\PU(1,n)$ by means of their fixed points and their position in the closed complex ball.
 More precisely, an element is said to be: elliptic if it has a fixed point in the complex ball, parabolic if it has a unique fixed point in the boundary of the complex ball and finally the element is said to be loxodromic if it has exactly two fixed points in the boundary of the complex ball.
-Yet, when we think of automorphisms of $\P^n$, this type of classification makes no sense, since in general there is not an invariant ball.
+However, when we deal with automorphisms of $\P^n$, this type of classification makes no sense, since in general there is not an invariant ball.
 So, to extend the previous classification to $PSL(n+1,\C)$, we must think dynamically, more precisely we must look into the local behavior around the fixed points.
-The following definition captures this information.
+The following definition captures this point of view.